-We will explore 27 areas of unconscious gender bias that have been identified through research and are commonly (and often surprisingly) at play in the ways we function.
+We will explore the structure of gender bias in the workplace, including the 6 primary unconscious gender bias barriers and multiple subcomponents of each barrier.
+These barriers have been identified through research and are commonly (and often surprisingly) at play in the ways we function.
 As we identify those unintended barriers that may be at work in our own organizational cultures, we are free to think creatively about removing and replacing them with processes that more accurately reflect our goals and help us accomplish our mission.

 We will also consider a variety of organizational practices that can help us move toward organizational cultures that invite, develop, and support women with leadership gifts and experience.
 By discussing several case studies from evangelical organizations that have grappled successfully with these issues, we can begin to cultivate readiness, embrace desired change, and establish ongoing pathways to bring the gifts of women more fully to bear alongside their brothers in Christ.
 The Image of God displayed and at work!

 - Mission Organization Decision-Makers (Executive Level, HR/Personnel)

 - Field Staff Leadership

 - Church Leadership (Pastors, Elders, Dir. of Ops/Personnel)